+The South Brooklyn Children’s Garden is an urban farming cooperative built to encourage fresher and healthier foods planted and raised by children and their families.
 The Garden creates a green space for children, their families, and the greater community to learn about their food sources and connect with nature through gardening.
 As a membership-based cooperative and public garden, we foster a sense of community by working together to grow food, offering educational programs, and hosting events.

 - Members may hold scheduled events at the garden with prior approval.